 II.
+SCHEMA DEFINITION:

-SCHEMA DEFINITION: A. Image Features
+A. Image Features:

 The textural measurements we are interested in are estimated through the Haralick's measure for the intensity contrast between a pixel and its neighbors [14].
 The factors (quantization, length, and orientation) and the operators like fuzzy composition are defined in [15]; the produced textural layer is known as PANTEX.
 Regarding the morphological features, we included in our tests a recently introduced index named morphological building index (MBI) [16], [17].
 It is a quite accurate indicator that considers the characteristics of buildings (brightness, size, contrast, directionality, and shape) by integrating multi-scale and multidirectional morphological operators.
-Note that both PANTEX and MBI are automatic indices and their operation is not based on statistical learning and training samples.

-Volume No: 3 (2016), Issue No: 6 (June) www.ijmetmr.com
+Volume No: 3 (2016), Issue No: 10 (October) www.ijmetmr.com